How to Boot HyperV From a USB Flash Drive

 copy c:\hvvhd\hyperV.vhd z:

-Use the Bootsect tool to update the master boot code on the UFD to be compatible with Bootmgr.
+Upon completion of copying the VHD to the flash drive, use the Bootsect tool to update the master boot code on the USB flash drive to be compatible with Bootmgr.

-Ensure you are still in the correct directory via the command prompt
+Ensure you are still in the correct directory in the command prompt, then type the following:

 bootsect /nt60 z: /force /mbr

-Attach the VHD to the technician computer to create a boot configuration data (BCD) store on the root of the UFD.
+Using DiskPart, attach the VHD that was just copied to the USB flash drive, then create a boot configuration data (BCD) store on the root of the flash drive.

 diskpart